apmlabs/ace-box/docs/custom-use-case.md

 <br>

-9. Now that we declared what we want to deploy on the VM, we need to deploy k3s by re-running the ansible `main.yml` with following command:
+9. Now that we declared what we want to deploy on the VM, we need to install k3s by running again the ansible `main.yml` leveraging on the same command we used at step `7`:

     ```bash
     ace enable https://github.com/dynatrace-ace/basic-dt-demo.git --local